 * behavioral traits which may prove to be dangerous to the well-being of the resident, other residents, staff, or visitors.

 * a diagnosis or confirmed history of mental illness or mental retardation that outweighs medical condition.

-Other veterans who do not have war-time service may be admitted to the Home on a space available basis.
-These veterans will not be placed on waiting list or placed before wartime veterans.
+Other veterans who do not have war-time service may be admitted to the Home on a space-available basis.
+These veterans will not be placed on a waiting list or placed before wartime veterans.